This post is a guide to things to do in Los Angeles during the Christmas holiday season, all updated for 2023.

 If you are already in the area, use our guide to things to do in Hollywood to see even more.
 You might prefer our audio tour of

-This Mexican-American Christmas festival usually runs for 9 nights, but is unconfirmed for 2021.
+This Mexican-American Christmas festival will be taking place between December 16th and 24th, 2023.
 It is free to attend and people of all denominations are welcome.

 The first night is the traditional candlelit procession with a reenactment of Mary and Joseph’s journey to Bethlehem.

-On all nights startling at 6 pm there will traditional Mexican music and dance performances, all sorts of authentic food and a piñata-breaking at Olvera Street.
+On all nights starting at 6 pm, there will be traditional Mexican music and dance performances, all sorts of authentic food, and a piñata-breaking at Olvera Street.